LibrariesHacked/openlibrary-search/README.md

 gzip -d -c data/unprocessed/ol_dump_authors.txt.gz > data/unprocessed/ol_dump_authors.txt
 ```

+This should leave you with 3 unprocessed files in the `data/unprocessed` directory.

 ### Processing the data

 Unfortunately the downloads provided don't play nicely for direct importing into PostgreSQL.
-The open library file errors on import as the number of columns provided varies.
-Cleaning it up is difficult as just the text file for editions is 25GB.
+They error on import as the number of columns provided varies.
+Cleaning it up can be difficult as the text file for editions is 25GB.

-_To do note: Check if this is still the case and if so there could be some Linux tools to do this - maybe try `sed` and `awk`_
+_To do note: Check if this is still the case and if so there could be some Linux tools to fix this - maybe try `sed` and `awk`_

 Instead, the file [openlibrary_data_process.py](openlibrary_data_process.py) reads in the text file and writes it out again for each row, but only where there are 5 columns.